May 8, 2019 by Paul G. | Blog, Features, Shield Pro

 Solution: Shield Security User Suspension Feature

-Shield Security Pro is soon to release a new feature that allows administrators to manually and automatically suspend any user account.
+Shield Security Pro released a feature that allows administrators to manually and automatically suspend any user account.
+This feature is available from within the main Security Zones menu > Users > User Suspension.

 Manual WordPress User Suspension